lucas-goldner/persona-site/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and reworked into a next.js project.

 ## Info about this project
 So yeah guys we reached the next level after my demon-program I am working now on my